 School administration used the survey results and educational partner input to develop supplemental instructional supports and strategies to meet the needs of the targeted populations, which include, but are noted limited to, low-income, English learners, foster youth, homeless students, students with disabilities, students at risk of abuse, neglect or exploitation, disengaged students, and students who are below grade level, including those that are credit-deficient or high school students at risk of not graduating.
 Given the students who the San Luis Obispo County Office of Education serves, enrolled students fall into one or more of these targeted populations.
-Additionally, the PBIS Tier II/III implementation teams, under the Multi-Tiered System of Supports, reviewed student data to determine the needed supplemental instructional supports and strategies have been incorporated into the LCAP.
+Additionally, the PBIS Tier II/III implementation teams, under the Multi-Tiered System of Supports, reviewed student data to determine the needed supplemental instructional supports and strategies.
+These supplemental instructional supports and strategies have been incorporated into the LCAP.

-There was a public hearing held on June 15, 2023 The County Board of Education approved this plan on
+There was a public hearing held on June 15, 2023

+The County Board of Education approved this plan on June 22, 2023.